What does disinherit mean?

 Step 3: Update your Will with a disinheritance clause

-For example, using a clause that states the heir will not receive any inheritance, such as, 'I am choosing to leave no assets to my daughter, Ashley,' confirms that a child has been disinherited from a Will.
+Example disinheritance clause: Using a clause that states the heir will not receive any inheritance, such as, "I am choosing to leave no assets to my daughter, Ashley," confirms that a child has been disinherited from a Will.

 - Birth of a child